magento/devdocs/guides/v2.0/howdoi/checkout/checkout_overview.md

  - Review and Payment Information

-You can customize the defalt checkout in many ways.
+You can customize the default checkout in many ways.
 Here the following customizations are described:

  - [Add a new checkout step]({{site.gdeurl}}howdoi/checkout/checkout_new_step.html)
  - [Customize the view of an existing step]({{site.gdeurl}}howdoi/checkout/checkout_new_step.html)

-For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code, add your customizations in a custom module.
+For the sake of compatibility, upgradability, and easy maintenance, do not edit the default Magento code, add your customizations in a custom module.